KeyboardKit/KeyboardKit/README.md

 The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

+Note that extensions to native types are not included in this documentation.
+Future versions of this library will aim at adding protocols for these extensions, to make them appear in the documentation.

 ## 🇸🇪 Localization